 During this difficult time, it can be easy to make mistakes, especially financial ones.
 Let’s be honest, you’re just trying to adjust so money may not be a priority right now.
 However, there are some financial mistakes you don’t want to make after a divorce that could cost you down the road.

-Petrelli Previtera is a top-notch divorce law firm in Highlands Ranch.
+Petrelli Previtera is a top-notch divorce law firm with offices in Denver.
 We serve the entire Denver metro area, including Jefferson, Littleton, and Centennial Counties, with family law services.
 This includes divorce, mediation, child custody, and alimony.
 Continue reading about financial mistakes to avoid, and then give us a call for your family law needs today!

 FINANCIAL MISTAKES TO AVOID AFTER A DIVORCE